 - Loyalty programs

 We asked participants in the webinar which core technologies their organizations are currently reviewing to capitalize on the mobile opportunity.
-Not surprisingly, over half are already using beacons:
+Not surprisingly, over half already use beacons:

-- Mobile represents a significant portion of online retail shopping.
+- First, mobile represents a significant portion of online retail shopping.
 Online and brick and mortar retailers must understand how to integrate this fast growing media into their media plans.

-- Smartphone and tablet users have very different needs and intent.
+- Next, smartphone and tablet users have very different needs and intent.
 By taking into consideration user need by device (location for smartphone users and pricing and deals for tablet users) marketers can effectively reach their mobile audiences.

-- Although the phenomenon of in-store “mobile showrooming” doesn’t appear to have broad usage among the general mobile user – online comparison shopping should be taken into consideration when trying to reach and impact consumer purchase decisions
+- Finally, although the phenomenon of in-store “mobile show rooming” doesn’t appear to have broad usage among the general mobile user – you should take online comparison shopping into consideration when trying to reach and impact consumer purchase decisions

-The mobile path to purchase isn’t as linear as desktop.
-There are hundreds of devices, channels and touchpoints that may lead a consumer to your store, open to location-based messaging.
-It’s mission critical for retailers to tap into their customers’ I-want-to-know, I-want-to-go, I-want-to-do, I-want-to-buy mobile moments.
+The mobile path to purchase does not follow a linear path like desktop.
+Hundreds of devices, channels and touchpoints may lead a consumer to your store, open to location-based messaging.
+Retailers must tap into their customers’ I-want-to-know, I-want-to-go, I-want-to-do, I-want-to-buy mobile moments.

-76% of consumers interact with brands or products before they ever set foot in a store, and have already begun their decision-making process.
+A majority of consumers (76% ) interact with brands or products before they ever set foot in a store.
+Moreover, they have already begun their decision-making process.
 One in three shoppers spend more when digital research is part of their decision-making process, and subsequently 80% of local searches on a mobile device convert to purchases.